AndreTeixeira1998/overleafwiki/Dependencies.md

-ShareLaTeX is supported on OS X and Linux.
-You will need the following dependencies installed:
+ShareLaTeX is supported on Linux and OS X. You will need the following dependencies installed:

 * [Node.js](http://nodejs.org/) 0.10 or greater. [nvm](https://github.com/creationix/nvm) provides an easy way to install and manage Node.js in a development environment.
 * [Grunt](http://gruntjs.com/) command line tools (Run `npm install -g grunt-cli` to install them)